-- due to the restrictions mentioned above, he as Executive Chairman was attending the Meeting remotely; - Mr. Benedetto Vigna, CEO (Chief Executive Officer) and Piero Ferrari, Vice Chairman of the Board, were following the Meeting via webcast, together with certain other members of the Board; - I, Dirk-Jan Smit, civil law notary aforementioned attended the Meeting via webcast and was appointed as the secretary of the Meeting, with the purpose of preparing notarial minutes of the Meeting as civil law notary; - the external auditors, Mr. Alberto Romeo (Ernst & Young S.p.A., Italy) and Mr. Oscar Jonker (Ernst & Young Accountants LLP, The Netherlands) were present through video conference; - Mr. Carlo Daneo, General Counsel and Secretary of the Board, and Mr. Antonio Picca Piccon, Chief Financial Officer, were following the Meeting via webcast; - the Meeting would be held in English; - the notice for the Meeting was published on the Company's website on the second day of March two thousand and twenty-two; and - the meeting had been convened in accordance with the legal and statutory requirements.
+- Mr. Benedetto Vigna, CEO (Chief Executive Officer) and Piero Ferrari, Vice-Chairman of the Board, were following the Meeting via webcast, together with certain other members of the Board; - the external auditors, Mr. Alberto Romeo (Ernst & Young S.p.A., Italy) and-Mr. Oscar Jonker (Ernst & Young Accountants LLP, The Netherlands) were present through video conference;- - the Meeting would be held in English; - the meeting had been convened in accordance with the legal and statutory-requirements.